Drake

 ◆ body()

-Returns a const reference to the body associated to this Frame.
+Returns a const reference to the RigidBody (Link) to which this Frame is attached (synonym for link()).

 ◆ CalcAngularVelocity()